oscar-monsalve/GCI/README.md

 python3 gci/gci_no_prompt.py
 ```

-The results are presented with table and a plot:
+The results are presented with a table and a plot:

 ```shell